Allegiant Air

-Allegiant Air is an American low-cost airline headquartered in Las Vegas, Nevada.
-The airline focuses on serving leisure traffic from small and medium-sized cities which it considers to be underserved, using an ultra low-cost business model with minimal inclusions in fares and a greater number of add-on fees.
+Allegiant Air is an American ultra-low-cost airline headquartered in Las Vegas, Nevada.
+The airline focuses on serving leisure traffic from small and medium-sized cities that it considers to be underserved, offering low base fares with minimal inclusions and a greater number of add-on fees.

-Allegiant was founded in 1997 and is wholly owned by Allegiant Travel Company, a publicly traded company with 5,600 employees and over US$2.6 billion market capitalization in 2016.
+Allegiant was founded in 1997 and is wholly owned by Allegiant Travel Company, a publicly traded company with 5,600 employees and over US$2.6 billion in market capitalization as of 2016.
 The airline is the fourteenth largest in North America.

+Allegiant Travel Company acquired Sun Country Airlines on May 13, 2026, in a roughly $1.5 billion deal and plans to fold all operations under the Allegiant Air brand while maintaining a significant presence at Sun Country's base at Minneapolis–St. Paul.
+The two carriers will continue to operate independently until a single operating certificate is granted.

 History

-Establishment
+1997–1999: Early history

-Allegiant Air was founded in January 1997 by Mitch Allee (owner, CEO), Jim Patterson (president), and Capt.
-Dave Beadle (chief pilot) under the name WestJet Express.
-After losing a trademark dispute with Westjet Air Center of Rapid City, South Dakota, and recognizing the name's similarity to WestJet Airlines of Calgary, Alberta, the airline adopted the name Allegiant Air and received FAA and US DOT certification for scheduled and charter domestic operations on June 19, 1998.
-The airline also has authority for charter service to Canada and Mexico.
+Allegiant Air was founded in January 1997 by Mitch Allee, the company's owner and chief executive officer; Jim Patterson, president; and Capt.
+Dave Beadle, chief pilot, under the name WestJet Express.
+Following a trademark dispute with Westjet Air Center of Rapid City, South Dakota, and because of the name's similarity to WestJet of Canada, the airline adopted the name Allegiant Air.
+On June 19, 1998, Allegiant received FAA and DOT certification for scheduled and charter domestic operations.
+The airline also received authority to operate charter service to Canada and Mexico.

-1990s

-Scheduled service began on October 15, 1998, between Las Vegas and the airline's original hub in Fresno, California at the Fresno Yosemite International Airport with Douglas DC-9-21 and McDonnell Douglas DC-9-51 jetliners.
-During the second half of 1999, the airline was operating nonstop flights between Fresno and Las Vegas, Burbank and Lake Tahoe, and Las Vegas and Lake Tahoe, as well as flying one-stop direct service between Fresno and Lake Tahoe via Las Vegas.